npm/policies/unpublish.md

 Some considerations:

 -  Once `package@version` has been used, you can never use it again.
 You must publish a new version even if you unpublished the old one
-- If you entirely unpublish a package, nobody else (even you) will be able to unpublish a package of that name for 24 hours.
+- If you entirely unpublish a package, nobody else (even you) will be able to publish a package of that name for 24 hours.

 ## What to do if your package was published more than 24 hours ago